alexfernandez/librecounter/README.md

 The code is running on a private server using Linode (now Akamai).
 There are no guarantees of any kind:
 I intend to provide this service to the community as long as I am able to do it.
+However, if your use case requires it I may provide a full code audit to verify the running code.

 Since you are just adding an external image you should not have any GDPR obligations, the operator of the private server does (i.e. myself).
 Always a good idea to consult with your lawyers if you want to be sure though.

 You can bring up your own instance since the code is completely free.